Light PIDM in Warped Extra Dimensions: Extra dimensional set-up

 Although the radion couples to IR-localized fields in a manner similar to the graviton, its couplings to UV-localized fields are suppressed by several orders of magnitude relative to those of the graviton, as opposed to the scenario discussed in~\cite{Bernal:2020fvw}.
 For bulk fermions, a numerical analysis confirms that, for the range of bulk mass parameters considered in this work, radion-mediated interactions are significantly weaker than their graviton-mediated counterparts.
 Furthermore, the radion mass depends on the extent of backreaction on the geometry and typically lies within the range $[1~\text{eV} : 10~\text{GeV}]$.
 As a result, at high center-of-mass energies, radion-mediated cross-sections grow as $\sim s$, whereas graviton-mediated ones scale as $\sim s^3$.
 Since DM production in our scenario is dominated by UV-scale dynamics, graviton-mediated processes overwhelmingly dominate over those mediated by the radion.
 Therefore, we neglect contributions from radion exchange diagrams in this analysis.

 Before closing this section, we briefly discuss phenomenological bounds on warped extra dimensional scenario arising from collider searches and measurement of precision observables.
-Direct searches for KK gravitons at CMS with $\sqrt{s}= 4$TeV and integrated luminosoty of $4$ fb${}^{-1}$~\cite{CMS:2013egk}, via dijet channel at LHC with QCD NLO accuracy, exclude the parameter space below $M_{\rm KK}=1.45$ TeV~\cite{Li:2014awa}.
+The primary decay channel for the KK graviton is through a pair of top quarks~\cite{Davoudiasl:1999jd, Davoudiasl:2009cd}.
+Direct searches for KK gravitons at CMS with $\sqrt{s}= 4$TeV and integrated luminosity of $4$ fb${}^{-1}$~\cite{CMS:2013egk}, in the dijet channel at LHC with QCD NLO accuracy, exclude the parameter space below $M_{\rm KK}=1.45$ TeV~\cite{Li:2014awa}.
 While, including the decay of the final state electroweak gauge bosons to di-lepton and di-photon channel with $\sqrt{s}=14$ TeV and $50$ fb${}^{-1}$ integrated luminosity, places a very restrictive limit of $5.2$ TeV~\cite{Das:2014tva}.
 Though this might seem strict, it is model dependent and will be relaxed if we assume the light quarks to be localized further to the UV brane, essentially reducing the production cross-section of the KK graviton with minimal effect to the anarchic Yukawa explaining the fermion mass hierarchy.
 Realistic models, assuming custodial protection~\cite{Agashe:2003zs}, and protection of $Z b_L\,b_L$~\cite{Agashe:2006at} coupling, keeps the lower limit on the masses of the KK partners of the electroweak gauge bosons to $M_{\rm KK} > 3$ TeV safe from electro-weak precision tests.
 While in the flavour violations, the RS-GIM mechanism~\cite{Huber:2003tu,Agashe:2004cp} along with the Minimal Flavour Protection paradigm~\cite{Santiago:2008vq} is incredible in suppressing the large flavour violating currents in the right handed down sector mediated by the KK towers of gluons.
 Summarizing, a scale of 3\----4 TeV is compatible with both electroweak precision observable (EWPO) and flavour physics.